kirame09/sparkpost-api-documentation/services/webhooks.md

 List an example of the event data that will be posted by a Webhook for the specified events.

 **Note:** the data that will arrive at your target URL will **not** contain the top level ``results`` key shown in the example response.

+**Hint!** Use the 'delv_method' key to differentiate between Email, Push, and SMS type events.

 + Parameters
   + events (optional, string, `bounce`) ...
 Event types for which to get a sample payload, use the Webhooks Events endpoint to list the available event types, defaults to all event types.